 6. Ohuhu Keyed Door Knob Lever – Best Budget Door Lock for Rental Property

-This lock and door knob combination is something to consider for those who happen to be on a budget.
+This lock and door knob combination is something that has to be considered for those who would like to have a budget option.
 Considering how cheap it is, it is a decent enough lock.
-If all you need is a simple lock to install on a door or two around the house and your security requirements are not especially high, this will do.
+If all you need is a simple lock to install on a door or some of them in your house and your security requirements are not especially high, it will work well enough.

 7. Baldwin Prestige 380 with SmartKey – Best Patio Door Lock

-With all of these excellent security features in this lock, its mid-range price actually makes it quite the bargain and so it comes highly recommended.
+With all of these excellent security features in this lock, its mid-range price actually makes it quite the bargain and so it might be highly recommended.